If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 Their adaptable nostrils dilate in response to a scent that piques their interest and causes them to become more alert.

-It’s like how dogs get to know each other by sniffing each other’s behinds, but horses are less direct in their communication with one another when they’re just getting to know each other for the first time.
+It’s like how dogs get to know each other by sniffing their behinds, but horses are less direct when they get to know each other for the first time.

-Because of their acute sense of smell, marsupials, of which opossums are a kind, are distinguished from other kinds of mammals.
+Because of their acute sense of smell, marsupials, of which opossums are a kind, are distinguished from other mammals.

-It is comparable to how kangaroos and koalas mature, where a portion of their development takes place in the mother’s womb, and the remainder of their development takes place in the mother’s pouch.
+It is comparable to how kangaroos and koalas mature, where a portion of their development occurs in the mother’s womb and the remainder in the mother’s pouch.

 It has poor vision and hearing, but its sense of smell is good, and its sense of touch is excellent.
 These senses are more important than vision and hearing.